 Ubon Ratchatani – 2 Nights

-Begin your two-week Northeastern Thailand itinerary in Ubon Ratchatani where you can spend a day or two exploring the city’s slow-moving surrounds.
+Begin your two-week Northeastern Thailand itinerary in Ubon Ratchathani where you can spend a day or two exploring the city’s slow-moving surrounds.

-Start with sleepy Mekong River village, Khong Chiam, the easternmost point of the province, where you can hire a longtail boat to cruise along the river to see the prehistoric paintings of animals at Pha Taem Historical Park.
+Start with an excursion to sleepy Mekong River village, Khong Chiam, the easternmost point of the province, where you can hire a longtail boat to cruise along the river to see the prehistoric paintings of animals at Pha Taem Historical Park.

 Kaeng Tana on the Moon River boasts refreshing waterfalls while the village of Ban Pa Ao is well regarded for its stunning bronze ware.

-In Ubon Ratchatani itself, the fascinating National Museum and Wat Thung Sri Muang, which bears influences of Thai, Burmese and Laos Buddhist architecture warrant a visit.
+In Ubon Ratchatani city itself, the fascinating National Museum and historic Wat Thung Sri Muang, which bears influences of Thai, Burmese and Laos Buddhist architecture, is worth a visit.

 Where to Stay in Ubon Ratchatani

-Boasting a moated walled town, bustling night markets, and street food stalls selling Isaan’s famously blazing-hot Thai food on seemingly every corner, busy Nakhon Ratchasima (official name) or Korat (as it’s also called by locals) is the gateway to the Northeastern Thailand and the best base for visiting Isaan’s star attractions.
+Next stop on our two-week Northeastern Thailand road trip itinerary is Nakhon Ratchasima (official name) or Khorat (as it’s also called by locals).
+Boasting a moated walled town, bustling night markets, and street food stalls selling Isaan’s famously blazing-hot Thai food on seemingly every corner, busy Nakhon Ratchasima/Khorat is the gateway to the Northeastern Thailand and the best base for visiting Isaan’s attractions.

 Spend your first full day exploring the moated old town and grazing the night markets in the evening.
 But keep in mind if you didn’t stop en route from Ubon Ratchatani to visit the Khmer Empire temple ruins of Prasat Phanom Rung and Prasat Muang Tam you’ll want to do this on the next day and will have to rise at 4am for the two-hour drive southeast if you want to arrive for sunrise.